 These days people are glued to their smartphones.
 With the new technology, smartphone penetration is increasing day by day.
 It is no surprise that 80% of Internet users have access to smartphones.
 Below in this article, we will cover The Ultimate Guide to Mobile-Friendly Website.
+Click here to know more about Location-based Services

 For business and website owners it means that designing a mobile-friendly website makes your product more accessible for customers.
 Optimizing your design for mobile device users is a great solution to improve your website’s visitor experience.